Barney School of Business

 - Hold an accounting certificate from the Barney School of Business achieving at least a 3.3 GPA overall

-- Experienced-based GMAT waivers are granted only in exceptional cases to domestic applicants with 5 – 7 years of U.S. based financial analytical experience above the entry level.
-The experience-based waiver request will be reviewed on a case by case basis.
+- Experienced-based GMAT waivers are granted only in exceptional cases to domestic applicants with five to seven years of U.S. based financial analytical experience above the entry level.
+The experience-based waiver request will be reviewed on a case-by-case basis.

 |Per Credit Rate|

 For more information regarding the MSAT program, please contact us at email@example.com or 860.768.5003.